michael131468/osbuild-container/README.md

 sudo podman build -t osbuild:latest .
 ```

-Note the sudo, this is because in the end the container must be run as root.
+Note the use of "sudo".
+This is because in the end the container must be run as root.
 (I did experiment
 with using fakeroot/fakechroot to mask the mknod calls, but in the end I found I anyways need
 access to /dev/loop-control to run image build operations with osbuild).